 The program fully accommodates beginner, intermediate and advanced students of French.
 French instruction - offered at a variety of language levels - is an important part of the overall curriculum.
 All French courses emphasize speaking and comprehension skills.
-The excursion to Morocco will expose you to the subtlties and diversity of the French language in a postcolonial cultural environment.
+The excursion to Morocco will expose you to the subtleties and diversity of the French language in a postcolonial cultural environment.

 You will spend four weeks near the end of the semester working on an Independent Study Project (ISP), pursuing original research on a selected topic of interest.
 The ISP is conducted in Geneva or in another approved location appropriate to the project.
 Sample topics include

 You will work with an ISP advisor, a faculty or professional with expertise in your field of interest.
-Advisors have included the progam's policy experts, program practitioners, medical professionals and other experts.
+Advisors have included the program's policy experts, program practitioners, medical professionals and other experts.
 In addition to providing needed expertise, the advisor works with you on the design, implementation and evaluation of your research project.

 Credits: 4.5 for the fall or spring semester

-Advisor: Professor Andrew Hertel
+Advisor: Professors Andrew Hertel and Judy Thorn

 Select a program